 Select a plan

 Now that you're the store owner, the next step is to log in to your account and choose a plan.
 The first time you log in as the new business owner, you'll be asked to select a plan.
-The pricing page informs you which features are included in each Shopify plan.
+The pricing page informs you which features are included in each Shopify subscription plan.

-Shopify plan fees are paid in advance and you receive a bill for your plan every 30 days.
+Shopify subscription fees are paid in advance and you receive a bill for your plan every 30 days.
 When you select a plan, you receive an invoice for your plan immediately.
 You receive your bills according to the existing billing cycle for the store.
 This date can't be changed, but you can update your billing period.

 View your current billing cycle

 - Log into your store as the store owner.